Beamanator/Just-To-Learn/react/NinjaAppFolder/marioplan/README.md

             - `allow write: if request.auth.uid == userId`, where `match /users/{userId} {`
     - Note: Database rules may take ~ 10 minutes to update!
 12. Hosting code on Firebase
-    - Make sure Firebase Tools are setup
+    -  sure Firebase Tools are setup
     - Log in to Firebase CLI
         - `firebase login`
         - Note: If using Git Bash, have to use `firebase login --interactive`